15 Cat deterrents for gardens to keep them feline free

-Place your around plants, veg or under bushes.
+Place yours around plants, veg or under bushes.
 This should prevent cats from getting too close.
 This method is a great alternative to Defenders Prickle Strip Dig Stopper, mentioned above.

 #10 Medipaq Garden Scare Cat with Reflective Marble Eyes

 As one of the simplest and effective cat deterrents for gardens.
-While the Medipaq Scare Cat is affordable, you could create your own DIY version.
+While the Medipaq Scare Cat is affordable.
+They are easily replicated if you’re good at DIY.

 Available as a pack of 2, the Scare Cat is a realistic feline shape complete with reflective glass eyes.

 Made from metal, it’s fully weatherproof, so can be left outdoors all year round.
 No matter the weather, this nifty idea will deter unwanted visitors away from your garden and pond.